Hillary Ronen

 Hillary Ronen is an American politician and attorney who served as a member of the San Francisco Board of Supervisors from 2017 to 2025.
 She represented District 9, which includes the neighborhoods of Mission District, Bernal Heights, and Portola.
+Since 2026, she has served as executive director of the San Francisco-based legal nonprofit La Raza Centro Legal.

 Early life and career

 Hillary Ronen was born to a working-class first-generation immigrant Jewish family.
 Ronen's father migrated to the United States from Israel in his twenties.
 Her mother was a schoolteacher.

 Ronen has a Bachelor of Arts degree from the University of California, San Diego and her juris doctor from University of California, Berkeley.
 After graduating from law school, she moved to the Mission District, where she joined La Raza Centro Legal.
 She worked as an immigrant rights attorney.
 In 2013, Ronen helped write and pass the California Domestic Workers' Bill of Rights, which mandates overtime pay.

 San Francisco Board of Supervisors

 Ronen was a legislative aide and chief of staff to Supervisor David Campos.
 As an aide for Campos, she defended his proposals to prohibit the construction of market-rate housing in parts of San Francisco.
 Campos could not seek reelection to the Board of Supervisors in 2016 due to term limits.
 Ronen was elected as his successor in the November 2016 election, defeating Joshua Arce.
 During the 2016 election campaign, Ronen allied herself with District 1 candidate Sandra Lee Fewer and District 11 candidate Kimberly Alvarenga; the trio pledged if elected to jointly push for a universal preschool program for 4-year-olds, along other priorities.

 Ronen was sworn in on January 9, 2017.
 Her election helped create a female majority on the board for the first time in 20 years.

 In 2020, Ronen ran unopposed for reelection; she received 99.77% of the vote, with the remainder of votes being for write-in candidates.